carpentries-incubator/singulairty-introduction/_episodes/05-singularity-docker.md

 > {: .solution}
 {: .challenge}

-This concludes the fifth episode and Part I of the Singularity material.
+This concludes the fifth episode and Part I of the Apptainer material.
 Part II contains a further three episodes where we'll look at creating your own images and then more advanced use of containers for running MPI parallel applications.

 ## References

-\[1\] Gregory M. Kurzer, Containers for Science, Reproducibility and Mobility: Singularity P2.
+\[1\] Gregory M. Kurzer, Containers for Science, Reproducibility and Mobility: Apptainer P2.
 Intel HPC Developer Conference, 2017.
-Available at: https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-singularity-advanced.pdf
+Available at: https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-apptainer-advanced.pdf